Aulic Council: Decision-making and enforcement

 The Imperial Aulic Council often emphasized mediation over formal verdicts.
 It frequently employed "commissions" to facilitate compromises between parties, and sometimes the act of filing a complaint with the Council was sufficient to encourage settlement.
-Notably, both the Aulic Council and the Reichskammergericht demonstrated their moderating influence in witch trials: both courts tried to (and with some success managed to) prevent excessive cruelty in the proceedings.
+Both the Aulic Council and the Reichskammergericht demonstrated their moderating influence in witch trials: both courts tried to (and with some success managed to) prevent excessive cruelty in the proceedings.

 When required, the Aulic Council had a formalized method of issuing verdicts, mainly through use of military force, and enlisted help from "commissions" consisting of princes in Imperial Circles.
 Such enforcement was legitimized by the Emperor.
-Interestingly, the Aulic Council could enforce many of its verdicts, even against stronger members of the Empire (ex.
+The Aulic Council could enforce many of its verdicts, even against stronger members of the Empire (ex.
 Prussia), without using force, to the extent that Frederick William I of Prussia, the famous "Soldier King", partook in bribing members of the Aulic Council in hopes of securing more favorable verdicts, to avoid being contumacious.
 These enforcement and arbitration mechanisms all helped establish the principle of juridification in the Empire.

 Responsibilities

-An important clarification is that the Aulic Council handled both judicial and political matters, and the distinction between both is not always easy to make.
+The Aulic Council handled both judicial and political matters, and the distinction between both is not always easy to make.
 The Aulic Council did not try to make a distinction between the two, calling all of its cases causae.